Addiction Medicine Programs

 Addiction Medicine Community of Practice

-Audience: Primary care clinicians, hospital clinicians and other healthcare professionals working in ambulatory or hospital care.
-Recommended for graduates of Foundations of Substance Use Disorder Care I and II, Substance Use Disorders in Hospital Care, and Chronic Pain and Opioids
+Audience: Primary care clinicians, hospital clinicians, pediatricians treating adolescents, clinicians treating pregnancy, jail healthcare personnel, and other healthcare professionals.
+Recommended for graduates of Foundations of Substance Use Disorder Care I and II, Substance Use Disorders in Hospital Care, Chronic Pain and Opioids.
+SUD in Pregnancy, SUD in Jails.

 Schedule: 10 Sessions.
 Second Monday of each month, 12:00 - 1:00 p.m., PT, September 8, 2025 - June 8, 2026